emepyc/vcvrack-simple-plugin/README.md

 :exclamation: **This repository is for learning purposes only and should not be used in any real application.** :exclamation:

-This repository contains a collection of basic modules for a modular system, possibly for a digital audio workstation or similar software.
+This repository contains a collection of basic VCV Rack 2 modules for learning purposes.

 ## Modules